 There are many myths about breast cancer and sometimes it's hard to know what to believe and what to ignore.

 There are some things that we know are simply not true – that only women can get breast cancer, for example.
-In Australia in 2022, it is estimated that 212 men will be diagnosed with breast cancer.
+In Australia in 2022, it was estimated that 212 men would be diagnosed with breast cancer.

 There are other myths that are not supported by research or are unproven because not enough research has been done to support the claim:

-- Wearing underwire or tight-fitting bras – Cancer Australia, Australia’s leading national cancer control agency, states that research does not support the claim that underwire or tight-fitting bras increase a woman’s risk of breast cancer.
+Wearing underwire or tight-fitting bras – Cancer Australia, Australia’s leading national cancer control agency, states that research does not support the claim that underwire or tight-fitting bras increase a person’s risk of breast cancer.

-- Breast implants - Several studies have found that silicone breast implants do not increase a woman’s risk of developing breast cancer, although silicone breast implants can cause scar tissue to form in the breast.
-You may have seen media reports suggesting that macro-textured breast implants used in breast reconstruction may be linked to a very rare type of lymphoma called anaplastic large cell lymphoma.
-These types of implants are currently not available in Australia
+Breast implants – Several studies have found that silicone breast implants do not increase a person’s risk of developing breast cancer, although silicone breast implants can cause scar tissue to form in the breast.
+Macro-textured breast implants used in breast reconstruction may be linked to a very rare type of lymphoma called anaplastic large cell lymphoma.
+These types of implants are currently not available in Australia.

 If you have read or heard something you are unsure about, you can submit a cancer-related question to Cancer Council's iHeard website and they will respond with an answer.
 If you are still concerned, you may like to talk to your doctor.

 Visit the Cancer Australia’s breast cancer risk factors website to read more about risk factors associated with breast cancer including unproven factors.

 Upfront About Breast Cancer Episode 30: Breast cancer, genes and family

 Reduce risk by maintaining a healthy weight, reducing alcohol, not smoking, hormone replacement therapy, breastfeeding, medication and surgery